Isy89/LBF/docs/source/get_started.rst

 GC correction
 -------------

-To improve the quality of the results LBFextract is compatible with the GC correction method like GCparagon which provides a tag for each read in the bam file describing the correction factor to be applied.
+LBFextract is compatible with GC correction methods like `GCparagon <https://github.com/BGSpiegl/GCparagon>`_ , which provides a fragmetn alignment tag for each read in the bam file describing the correction factor to be applied to each allignment fragment.
-Results of the gc correction can be appreciated in the following figure:
+Results of the GC correction can be appreciated in the following figure:

 .. image:: _static/gc_correction_coverage.png
     :alt: coverage with and without gc correction